polo1986/home-assistant.github.io/source/_components/light.rpi_gpio_pwm.markdown

 The `rpi_gpio_pwm` platform allows to control multiple lights using pulse-width modulation, for example led strips.
 It supports one-color, RGB and RGBW LEDs driven by GPIOs of a Raspberry Pi or a PCA9685 controller.

 For controlling the GPIOs, the platform connects to the [pigpio-daemon](http://abyz.co.uk/rpi/pigpio/pigpiod.html), which must be running.
 On Raspbian Jessie 2016-05-10 or newer the `pigpio` library is already included.
 On other operating systems it needs to be installed first (see [installation instructions](https://github.com/soldag/python-pwmled#installation)).

+In case you want to use PCA9685 with raspberry pi, you need to activate i2c in the setup tool. [raspi-config] and it to the homeassistant user [sudo adduser homeassistant i2c].

 To enable this platform, add the following lines to your `configuration.yaml`: